Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 get_json_assignment(...)
 ```

 Each function has the same signature, but returns the type in the function name.
-The only exception is `defaultValue`, which should be the same type as the flag.
+The only exception is `default_value`, which should be the same type as the flag.
 For boolean flags for instance, you should use `getBooleanAssignment`, which has the following signature:

 ```python
 get_boolean_assignment(